 SINC Sites provide printing services and access to numerous academic software titles.

-These computer labs are located in a many of the academic buildings on campus and have scheduled open hours.
+These computer labs are located in many of the academic buildings on campus and have scheduled open hours.

 In an effort to decrease the number of passwords required to access computing applications across the University, DoIT has incrementally implemented its Web-based, NetID Single Sign On (SSO) service since 2008.
 Users can log in to campus applications such as Google Apps for Education and WolfMart without having to sign on multiple times or remember many passwords.
 The SSO service is only used for those applications accessed through a Web browser.
 Client-based applications, such as the mail client on a smart phone, do not use the Stony Brook SSO.